 Traditionally we eat lots (and lots) of food at family get togethers, and dip apples in honey for a sweet new year ahead.
 So I went ahead and stuck both flavors into this dessert!

-I really wanted the apple flavor to stand out so I used applesauce and diced apples in this recipe.
 The fun thing about baking with applesauce is that you can use it to substitute some or even all of the oil in a recipe to make it healthier.

 I decided to try it both ways, because why not!
 Here’s the verdict: